 Everybody has a lot of valuables – money, jewelry, bonds, passports, and so much more.
 A safe is the best place to keep all these items.

-Your real valuables should, however, be kept in a more secure safe which is preferably better hidden and by that, we don’t mean behind a painting.
+Your real valuables should, however, be kept in a more secure safe that is preferably better hidden, and by that, we don’t mean behind a painting.
 This safe should be fire-proof, waterproof, and heavy enough that you can’t run away with it.
 They should also have redundant locks – two or more locks.
 The more locks, the harder it becomes to lockpick them.

 Don’t look too fancy